google/pyglove/README.md

 PyGlove has been [published](https://proceedings.neurips.cc/paper/2020/file/012a91467f210472fab4e11359bbfef6-Paper.pdf) at NeurIPS 2020.
 It is widely used within [Alphabet](https://abc.xyz/), including Google Research, Google Cloud, Youtube and Waymo.

-PyGlove is developed by Daiyi Peng and colleagues in [Google Brain Team](https://research.google/teams/brain/).
+PyGlove is developed by Daiyi Peng and colleagues at [Google Brain](https://research.google/teams/brain/).

 ## Hello PyGlove